Azure-Samples/rag-as-a-service-with-vision/docs/vision-rag-architecture.md

 - Ignore Category: If the image does not contain any tags or text, or if the image is a logo, it is categorized as "IGNORE".
   These images are considered irrelevant for further processing.

-- GPT Vision Category: If the image contains text and keywords related to diagrams, designs, software, or websites, it is categorized as "GPT VISION".
+- Enrichment Category: If the image contains text and keywords related to diagrams, designs, software, or websites, it is categorized as "ENRICH".
-  These images are suitable for further processing with GPT Vision to extract additional information.
+  These images are suitable for further processing with GPT-4o to extract additional information.

 The classifier requires a `threshold`, which represents the confidence score we want to consider for the provided tags.
 By setting a specific threshold, we filter out tags with confidence scores below that level, ensuring that only reliable predictions are retained.